 My Own Mushing History and Activities

-in the sport of dog mushing throughout the 15+ years that I've lived in
+in the sport of dog mushing throughout the 16-plus years that I've lived in

 Alaska but active participation was limited to training my own pet dog